jonnonz1/nz-statute-book/acts/public/2002/victims-rights-act-2002.md

   (d) notice, as soon as practicable, of the death in prison detention or home detention of the person accused of the offence or the offender.
 (2) However, notice under subsection (1)(c)(i) or (ii) need not be given if, before it has been practicable to give the notice, the accused or offender returns or is returned to the place of prison detention or to the residence in which he or she is on home detention.
 (3) In this section, prison detention—
-  (a) means detention in a prison (or in a police station or other place of confinement in accordance with section 35 of the Corrections Act 2004); and
+  (a) means detention in a prison (or in a Police station or other place of confinement in accordance with section 35 of the Corrections Act 2004); and
   (b) includes, if a child or young person is serving a sentence of imprisonment, detention of the child or young person under that sentence in a residence of the kind referred to in section 142A(1) of the Criminal Justice Act 1985; but
-  (c) does not include detention of a child or young person in police custody, or in the custody of the chief executive, an Iwi Social Service, or a Cultural Social Service, and pending hearing, under section 238(1)(d) or (e) of the Children, Young Persons, and Their Families Act 1989; and
+  (c) does not include detention of a child or young person in Police custody, or in the custody of the chief executive, an Iwi Social Service, or a Cultural Social Service, and pending hearing, under section 238(1)(d) or (e) of the Children, Young Persons, and Their Families Act 1989; and
   (d) does not include detention of a kind referred to in section 37(1)(a) or (b) of this Act.

 ### 36 Notice of convictions for breaching release or detention conditions and of decisions on recall orders